 How Do I Factory Overhaul an Aircraft Magneto?

 Because of their simple and reliable design, aircraft magnetos can often be overhauled or factory overhauled, rather than replaced.
-Overhauling a magneto simply involves disassembling it and replacing parts as necessary, whereas a magneto must be brought to factory-new standards as determined by the manufacturer in order to be considered factory overhauled.
+Aircraft magneto overhaul simply involves disassembling the magneto and replacing parts as necessary, whereas a magneto must be brought to factory-new standards as determined by the manufacturer in order to be considered factory overhauled.
 Both operations should be done according to the manufacturer’s specifications.
-(See our guide here for more information about overhauling versus factory overhauling Slick magnetos.)
+(See our guide here for more information about aircraft magneto overhauling versus factory overhauling Slick magnetos.)